InitSync/MiniJoin/README.md

 To compile the plugin you must be have Gradle and Java 17+ installed at your pc for this.

+**Alternately, if you use IntelliJ 'IDEA, can compile the plugin using the Gradle tools default integrated at the IDE.**

 At Linux:

 ![image](https://user-images.githubusercontent.com/71404592/184979496-6f437df7-8e33-4940-8806-522c5eef9937.png)